-The bank's historically high credit costs (in line with its high-risk product range of unsecured personal loans to lower- and middle-income earners) were higher during the first half of the fiscal year ending February 2014.
-The loan loss provisioning expenses accounted for an annualised 12.4% of average gross loans during H1, compared to 10.8% during fiscal 2013 and around 1.5% for conventional banks in South Africa.
-Loans in arrears (between one and 89 days) accounted for 5.5% of gross loans as of August 2013, compared with 4.4% as of August 2012 (fiscal 2013: 5.8%).
-While the first half of the fiscal year has historically been better due to seasonal factors, the bank has only seen a marginal improvement in H1 fiscal 2014, which leads us to expect weaker asset quality for the full fiscal year.
-This takes place amid challenging operating conditions and as loan growth is curtailed as a consequence of tighter underwriting criteria implemented by the bank to address asset-quality concerns.
+The bank's historically high credit costs (in line with its high-risk product range of unsecured personal loans to lower- and middle-income earners) were higher the fiscal year ended February 2014 (FYE2014).
+The loan loss provisioning expenses accounted for 12.4% of average gross loans, compared to 10.8% during FYE2013 and around 1.5% for conventional banks in South Africa.
+Loans in arrears (by 1-89 days) accounted for 6.5% of gross loans as of February 2014, compared with 5.8% as of February 2013.
+This increase has occurred amid challenging operating conditions and as loan growth is curtailed as a consequence of tighter underwriting criteria implemented by the bank to address exposure to asset-quality risks.

 At the same time, we believe that Capitec's comprehensive provisioning policy mitigates some of its asset-quality risks.
-The bank fully provides for and subsequently writes off all loans over 90 days past due (subsequent recoveries are recognised on a cash received basis) and actively applies conservative provisioning policies for unseasoned longer-term loans (to account for the lack of any reliable historical loss rates).
-As a consequence, Capitec maintains a relatively high general provision with loan loss reserves at 9.8% of gross loans as of August 2013, equivalent to 177% of all loans in arrears.
+The bank fully provides for and subsequently writes off all loans over 90 days past due (subsequent recoveries are recognised on a cash received basis) and actively applies conservative provisioning policies for unseasoned longer-term loans (to account for the lack of any reliable historical loss rates), rescheduled loans and to capture a degree of future unforeseeable event risk or economic uncertainty.
+As a consequence, Capitec maintains a relatively high general provision with loan loss reserves at 10.8% of gross loans as of February 2014, equivalent to 167% of all loans in arrears.

-We also acknowledge Capitec's good collections capabilities and adequate risk management practices.
+We also acknowledge Capitec's good centralised collections capabilities and adequate risk management practices.
 Its credit assessment process is based on a regression model that includes (1) the client's historic credit behaviour; (2) an affordability assessment; (3) an analysis of recent cash flow trends; (4) Capitec's employer grading system, which is indicative of employment stability and hence the client's financial stability; and (5) a forecast of which clients may have an unrestrained appetite for credit.
-Other factors mitigating Capitec's risks include third-party credit life and retrenchment insurance.
+Other factors mitigating Capitec's risks include third-party credit life insurance and retrenchment insurance.

-A STRONG LOSS-ABSORPTION CAPACITY, UNDERPINNED BY ROBUST PROFITABILITY AND SOLID CAPITALISATION provisioning expenses, we expect Capitec to maintain its historically strong overall profitability thanks to the high margins earned in the high-risk, high-return unsecured lending market, and its good operational efficiency.
-The bank's net income-to-average assets ratio stood at an annualised 4.7% during H1 fiscal 2014 compared to 4.9% during fiscal 2013, due to higher provisioning expenses.
-Capitec's pre-provision income (PPI)-to-average assets ratio stood at 16.2% during H1 fiscal 2014 compared to 15.6% during fiscal 2013, as higher transaction fee income offset the deceleration in loan book growth.
+A STRONG LOSS-ABSORPTION CAPACITY, UNDERPINNED BY ROBUST PROFITABILITY AND SOLID CAPITALISATION

+While we note the profitability pressure stemming from a slowdown in business growth and higher provisioning expenses, we expect Capitec to maintain its historically strong overall profitability thanks to the high margins earned in the high-risk, high-return unsecured lending market, and its good operational efficiency.
+The bank's net income-to-average assets ratio stood at 4.7% during FYE2014 compared to 4.9% during FYE2013, as a result higher provisioning expenses.
+Capitec's pre-provision income (PPI)-to-average assets ratio stood at 16.0% during FYE2014 compared to 15.6% during FYE2013, as higher transaction fee income offset the deceleration in loan book growth.